ankith26/My-PyChess/README.md

 - In the main game menu(You see this after running main.py), click preferences.
 - Here you have 4 settings(more coming soon).
 1) Animations: When this is True, it will show the pieces that you move to slide smoothly(recommended to be True always, look better).
-2) Sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)(a placeholder for future).
+2) Sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)(a placeholder for future upgrade).
 3) SlideShow: When this is True, it will show a slideshow of images on main menu (recommended to be True always, look better).
 4) Show moves: When this is True, it will show all legal move options for a selected piece during gameplay(recommended to be True, highly helpful for beginners (my favouritef feature)).
-5) Undo: When this is True, it allows users to undo(recommended to be True)(a placeholder for future).
+5) Undo: When this is True, it allows users to undo(recommended to be True)(a placeholder for future upgrade).
+6)
+7)

 -You can also open preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app).

 ## What's New in this Version(2.1)